Whirlsplash/LibreWorlds-wiki/Persister-(.world-etc.)-format.md

 * Byte, Double, Long, Int, Float, Short: Self-explanatory
 * Arrays, vectors, maybenulls: Explained below

+# Header and footer

+* Persister files begin with the String "PERSISTER Worlds, Inc." (remember the 3 bytes at beginning), followed by an integer representing persister format version (7 seems to be latest), followed by an object.

+* Persister files end with the String "END PERSISTER"

 # Objects

 Assuming empty class and object table, an object consists of an object ID (integer), a class ID (integer), class name (String), and then data as determined by the specific class.